-Is your accountant better at invoicing you than looking after your accounts?
-Here are the top five signs it’s time to think about switching accountant and some tips on how to easily make the change when you’re ready.
+Is your accountant better at invoicing you than they are at looking after your accounts?
+Here are five signs it’s time to think about switching accountant and some tips on how to easily make the change when you’re ready.

 1. You’re paying far too much

 Sorting your accounts shouldn’t cost a fortune.
 If you think you might be paying over the odds, it’s time to shop around.
-Look for an accountant that offers a variety of packages, ideally at fixed monthly subscription with no extended tie-ins, allowing you to pick the one that’s right for you – otherwise you’ll be paying for services you don’t need.
-Our accounting packages start at just £29.50+VAT per month for sole traders and £69.50+VAT per month for limited companies.
+Look for an accountant that offers a variety of packages, ideally at fixed monthly subscription with no extended tie-ins, allowing you to pick the one that’s right for you – otherwise, you’ll be paying for services you don’t need.

 2. Your accountant charges you every time you want advice

-Join Crunch, and you’ll get unlimited accountancy support relating to your business; no matter how much advice you need, you won’t be charged a penny extra.
+If you join Crunch, you’ll get unlimited accountancy support relating to your business, so no matter how much help or advice you need you won’t be charged a penny extra.

 3. You need to book an appointment to visit your accountant

-Taking time out of your day to go and visit your accountant is not only a pain, it’s time that could be spent earning money.
+Taking time out of your day to go and visit your accountant is not only a pain, but it’s also time that could be spent earning money.
 Switch to an online accountant and you’ll be able to call or email whenever the need arises.
-At Crunch, you get a dedicated Client Manager who’ll get to know your business inside-out.
-We also pride ourselves on our quick responses, meaning you won’t be waiting an age to get the advice you need.
+At Crunch, you get a dedicated Client Manager who’ll get to know your business inside out.
+We also pride ourselves on our quick responses, meaning you won’t be waiting for an age to get the advice you need.

 4. Your accountant baffles you with endless jargon